hanabi/hanabi.github.io/misc/BGA.md

 Since there are so many players on the site, a general culture has emerged where once a game is over, players will typically just jump into the next game with the next player.
 Of course, this doesn't always occur, and there may be some lively post-game discussions from time to time.
 But this is the exception rather than the norm.
 In a way, it makes sense: why bother giving other players tips or have a discussion after the end of the game when you may not ever play with that player again?
 It is just more practical to move on.

 Of course, this problem is compounded by the terrible replay system.
-Even if players wanted to go over the replay of a game to analyze certain key moments, the replay system is not very condusive to this task - it requires some coordination to get every player to load up the replay on a specific turn, and even then, not all of the cards are revealed.
+Even if players wanted to go over the replay of a game to analyze certain key moments, the replay system is not very conducive to this task - it requires some coordination to get every player to load up the replay on a specific turn, and even then, not all of the cards are revealed.

 <br />